New Student Orientation for Fall Admits

 Student Schedule

-5:00 p.m.
-Arrive to campus for check-in, drop your belongings in your residence hall
+4:00 p.m.
+Arrive to campus for check-in, drop your belongings in your residence hall, and eat dinner on your own

-7:15 p.m.
-Learn about the NSO expectations, curricular and cocurricular involvement opportunities, and begin to meet new people.
+7:00 p.m.
+Learn about the NSO expectations, Penn State’s values, curricular and cocurricular involvement opportunities, and begin to meet new people

-Day 2: Students: please check out of your residence hall, return your overnight bag to the car and have breakfast before the Penn State Support Showcase begins
+Please check out of your residence hall, return your overnight bag to the car and have breakfast before the morning sessions begin

 12:00 p.m.
 Lunch on your own

 1:15 p.m.
-Learn about health and safety resources, understand personal responsibility as a member of this community, and discuss general transition issues with your orientation leader and other new students
+Learn about health and safety resources, understand personal responsibility as a member of this community, and discuss general transition experiences with your orientation leader and other new students

 Family Schedule

-Family participation in NSO programming is optional but encouraged.
+Family participation in NSO programming is optional but encouraged; students are required to attend the entirety of the program.
 There is a limit of two guests per student.
 Students will be able to add guests to their NSO reservation.

 Day 1: Families

-5:00 p.m.
-Arrive to campus for check-in; Meet and Mingle
+4:00 p.m.
+Arrive to campus for check-in and eat dinner on your own

 8:30 p.m.
 End of formal Day 1 programming for families